-In Fig. 11, the RMS lift coefficient $C{L,RMS}$ , the time-averaged drag coefficient $C{D,mean}$ and the RMS drag coefficient $C{D,RMS}$ are plotted as a function of $f{exc}$ .
-All the three coefficients change in similar trends: the magnitudes gradually increase and reach to the largest value at $f{exc} = 3$ Hz.
+In Fig. 11, the RMS lift coefficient $C{L,RMS}$, the time-averaged drag coefficient $C{D,mean}$, and the RMS drag coefficient $C{D,RMS}$ are plotted as a function of f{exc} .
+All the three coefficients change in similar trends: the magnitudes gradually increase and reach the largest value at $f{exc} = 3$ Hz.
 Above this frequency, the magnitudes drop fast to become similar to that in the stationary case.
-Recalling the lock-in regime for $f{exc} \in [2.875, 3.5]$ Hz indicated in Fig. 4, it is therefore found that the fast increase and drop of the large magnitudes are triggered due to the lock-in effect.
+Recalling the lock-in regime for $f{exc} \in [2.875, 3.5]$ Hz indicated in Fig. 4, it is, therefore, found that the fast increase and drop of the large magnitudes are triggered due to the lock-in effect.
 The large RMS values of the lift and drag coefficients imply that flow vortices and structure deformations are intensively interacted at specific frequencies.
 Therefore, remarkable energy from the flow is absorbed by the splitter-plate structure.
-It is worth noting that the frequency of the largest coefficients is 3 Hz rather than the one like 3.25 Hz that is closer to the first natural frequency of the splitter plate $f{n,1} = 3.236$ Hz.
+It is worth noting that the frequency of the largest coefficient is 3 Hz rather than 3.25 Hz that is closer to the first natural frequency of the splitter plate $f{n,1} = 3.236$ Hz.
 The reason is associated with the combined effects of the passive VIV and active pitch oscillation, which will be explained in the following discussion.
-Moreover, another obvious increase starting from 4.25 Hz outside the lock-in regime is observed, and leads to a local maximal magnitude at 4.5 Hz.
-Above this frequency, the coefficients decrease even though the enforced oscillation is enhanced by increasing $f{exc}$ .
+Moreover, another obvious increase starting from 4.25 Hz outside the lock-in regime is observed and leads to a local maximal magnitude at 4.5 Hz.
+Above this frequency, the coefficients decrease, even though the enforced oscillation is enhanced by increas $ing f{exc}$ on the basis of the PSD peak magnitude of the stationary case, where only one peak is observed at $f_L = 3.327$ Hz (see Fig. 10).
+The first natural frequency of the splitter plate, $f{n,1} = 3.236$ Hz from the FEM presented in Table III, is chosen as a reference to evaluate the resultant characteristic frequencies.
+Here $f{L,M}$ denotes the frequency of the largest peak, and $f{L,L}$ and $f{L,R}$ are the frequencies of the secondary peaks below and above $f{L,M}$, respectively.
+The criterion to choose the peaks is that peak magnitudes should be larger than 5% of the largest peak magnitude in a PSD spectrum.
+In other words, small peaks below the critical value are disregarded.
+In the lock-in regime, $f{L,M}$ is equal to the enforced oscillation frequency f{exc} .
+This suggests that the force generation is only controlled by the active pitch oscillation.
+Furthermore, the peak magnitudes in the lock-in regime are larger than those outside the regime.
+Especially, the largest magnitude is noticed at $f{exc} = 3$ Hz, where the largest values of CL,RMS, CD,RMS, and CD,mean are also found (see Fig. 11).